-At the heart of the visit is the time in which the supervisor and the Intern meet with the Director of Contextual Education or site visitor from Wartburg.
 Again, the purpose of this meeting is caring, listening, and highlighting of information that may assist the supervisor in attending to their work with the Intern throughout the year.

-These meetings may take place virtually using video conferencing like Zoom or may take place in person depending on circumstances, location and needs.
-Virtual Meetings will take place in the Spring and will be scheduled prior to the Intern leaving for internship.
+These meetings will take place virtually by Zoom or may take place in person depending on circumstances, location and needs.